railiavaliullina/Local-Outlier-Factor/README.md

-# Реализовано
+# Local-Outlier-Factor

-- алгоритм Local Outlier Factor (LOF),
+## About The Project

-- сравнение с KNN,
+1) Implementation of Local Outlier Factor (LOF) algorithm for anomaly detection task,

-- метрики:
+2) Implementation of the following metrics:

     - Average precision,